What does it mean to do chores mindfully?

 And what is this measuring exactly?
 According to the Garmin website: “The Body Battery feature works by continuously analyzing combinations of heart rate, heart rate variability (HRV) and movement data while you wear your device.”

-Garmin’s website also appears to lay out how they evaluate my nervous system state: parasympathetic vs. sympathetic.
-(The stress level numbers are different than the body battery measurements.)
+Garmin also appears to lay out how they evaluate my nervous system state: parasympathetic vs. sympathetic.

 It tells me sleep is powerful for restoring the body.
 This, well, this does make sense.
 I will continue to keep an eye on my 7 day chart to see what appears to be having the most impact.